 Trained Parc Rangers will patrol the Parc to ensure your safety but also to give you minor tips and hints to make yourself more efficient on the course.
 You have up to 2 hours to Play and if you need a break, grab a snack or a drink from the Café.
 You’ll love it.

-Consider booking your first session as an Elemental session as it is the same price on your first visit and you will love learning from our Ninja Master.
+Consider booking your first session as a Coaching Session as it is the same price on your first visit and you will love learning from our Ninja Master.